fariswave/netflix-portfolio/replit.md

 # Netflix Portfolio

 ## Overview
 A portfolio website styled after Netflix's interface, built with React and TypeScript.
 The site features a Netflix-style intro, profile selection, and various pages for work experience, skills, projects, and more.
+All content is managed through static data files.

 ## Tech Stack
 - React 18 with TypeScript
 - React Router for navigation
-- GraphQL with DatoCMS for content management
 - Create React App (CRA) build system
+- Static data (no external CMS required)

 ## Project Structure
 ```